isoworg/CV-1/README.md

 ## David Upsdale

 A gamer who grew up in the arcades of London and in love with the current esports scene.
 Had a long running digital marketing career but now trained in the art of coding at Makers Academy.
-Looking to develop new skills and to keep working on new and exciting projects.
+Looking to develop my skills and to keep working on new and exciting projects.

 ## Skills